 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Because users can scale as needed, they are only charged for the services they utilize and do not pay for any unused capacity.
+One of the main benefits of using cloud hosting services is flexible and more cost-efficient scalability in building applications, websites and other services.
+Because users can scale as needed, they are charged only for the services they use and do not pay for any unused capacity.
 This payment system makes cloud hosting a relatively inexpensive method of storage.